 Bari Weiss is an American writer and editor who has worked at The New York Times, Tablet, The Wall Street Journal among other places.

-Bari Weiss was born on 25th March 1984 to Lou Weiss (Father) - a carpet businessman and Amy Weiss(Mother), a Jewish couple in Pittsburgh, Pennsylvania, United States.
+Bari Weiss was born on 25th March 1984 to Lou Weiss (Father) and Amy Weiss(Mother), a Jewish couple in Pittsburgh, Pennsylvania, United States.
 She was brought up in Squirrel Hill, Pittsburgh.

 - Bari Weiss

 Image: Bari Weiss family- Parents (Amy & Lou), sisters- Molly, Casey & Suzy

 The family wasn't brought up very religious, but in touch with their Jewish roots.
 They would attend synagogue on Yom Kippur and never missed 'Shabbat dinner'

 Her parents cultivated a love for writing in her by encouraging her to keep journals, they paid her $5 as a child to read a book and write a review on it.
 Even when she did something wrong, they would punish her in ways that would help her literary skills positively, by making her write a lengthy apology letter.

 - School: She studied at the Pittsburgh's Community Day School

 - Shady Side Academy: She studied at the Shady Side Academy, an independent prep school in suburban Pittsburgh.

 - High school: She was a student council president at high school.